-- 11. Gazing up at the night sky has given us astonishing insights and knowledge.
-But perhaps the most valued benefit of outer space activities are the contributions to sustainable development. - 12.
+- 14. Gazing up at the night sky has given us astonishing insights and knowledge.
+But perhaps the most valued benefit of outer space activities are the contributions to sustainable development. - 15.
 The Netherlands (with our European partners in the Copernicus programme) has been instrumental in the technical development of the TROPOMI instrument.
-Besides our Royal Netherlands Meteorological Institute KNMI, our scientific community and various smaller companies developed applications in support of climate change research and air quality management. - 13.
+Besides our Royal Netherlands Meteorological Institute KNMI, our scientific community and various smaller companies developed applications in support of climate change research and air quality management. - 16.
 The Netherlands supports the use of satellite data for achieving the Sustainable Development Goals.
 For example, the Netherlands funded the Geodata for Agriculture and Water Facility with € 60 mln, which aims to support 4,5 million smallholder food producers with satellite based information services by 2023.
 At the end of 2020 we have directly reached more than 1,1 million smallholders.
 More public investment is needed, however, in order to further scale existing information services that help smallholders increase their productivity in an environmentally sustainable manner and ensures efficient use of water.
-The Netherlands cooperates closely with the Food and Agriculture Organization of the United Nations in making data on water productivity in agriculture available.

-- 14. Earlier this year we have also released a grant with the topic: satellite data on behalf of climate mitigation and adaption.
+The Netherlands cooperates closely with the Food and Agriculture Organization of the United Nations in making data on water productivity in agriculture available. - 17.
+Last year we have also released a grant with the topic: satellite data on behalf of climate mitigation and adaption.
 The goal is to support the development of satellite based services that have a direct impact on the Netherlands and help achieve the 1,5 degree target of the Paris climate accord.
-Six organisations have been granted for the feasibility phase and the innovations range from measuring and monitoring of carbon stock in soil; the use of satellite based soil moisture information for water management; to the use of agro forestry for increasing carbon storage. - 15.
-Whether on earth or in outer space, there is a need for sustainable governance of resources.
-As to the working group on Space Resources, the Netherlands welcomes the establishment of this working group, and would like to take this opportunity to congratulate the Chair, Mr Andrzej Misztal of Poland, and vice-Chair, Mr Steven Freeland of Australia on their appointment. - 16.
-The Netherlands is confident that the Committee will be able to agree on a mandate for this working group.
-In the view of the Netherlands, this mandate should be feasible, and as concrete as possible.
-In that regard, the Netherlands would like to take this opportunity to refer to the Building Blocks of the The Hague International Space Resources Governance Working Group, as submitted to the Committee by the Governments of Luxembourg and the Netherlands [document no. A/AC.105/C.2/L.315 of 2 March 2020].
-Also, the Netherlands attaches great importance to the independent input of all stakeholders involved in Space Resources Activities.
-With that, Mr. Chairman, the Netherlands looks forward to a constructive session. - 17.
+Six organizations have been granted for the feasibility phase and the innovations range from measuring and monitoring of carbon stock in soil; the use of satellite based soil moisture information for water management; to the use of agro forestry for increasing carbon storage. - 18.
 As space is now an indispensable part in our daily lives and for the achievement of the Sustainable Development Goals, the global community needs clear rules and a forum where dialogue is possible to develop a global consensus.
 We believe COPUOS and UNOOSA should continue to play an important role in this context and the Netherlands will continue to support the activities in this arena.